bringg/teleport/rfd/0203-database-healthchecks.md

 The `unhealthy` status is reported after the number of consecutive failing health checks has reached an unhealthy threshold.

-As a special case, if the status is currently `init` and a health check fails, then status will change to `unhealthy` even if the unhealthy threshold is larger than 1.
+As a special case when the status is `init`, the first health check will change the status to `healthy` or `unhealthy` regardless of the configured thresholds.
 This special case is to bound the amount of time spent in the `init` status if health checks flap between pass/fail without reaching either threshold.
-It makes sense to bias the health status to `unhealthy` when the network is unreliable anyway.

 ### Types of health checks